 Children have such an immense capacity to love and open their hearts so freely.
 As parents, it is our privilege to nurture that innate kindness.
 There is truly no limit to the lives that can be touched by a child with the right training and support.

-Many thanks to Sara Franklin of Roovolution for sharing her family’s story, video and photos, used with permission.
+Many thanks to Sara Franklin of Roovolution and Rooster Allies for sharing her family’s story, video and photos, used with permission.
 Featured photo credit of her sons Drake and Gryphon: Sara Franklin